irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     NOTE: This definition is partly created to avoid using term "BIAS_i" since it is easily confused with other things (the subsystem BIAS, bias currents), partly to include various stages of calibration.
+BSO
+    Singleton instance of class bicas.Settings which stores the settings for BICAS as a whole.
 CA
     Cell Array.
 CLI